atbcb/usab-uswds/_pages/advisory-committee-reports/prowag/final-report.md

 **Research need:** The committee recommends that the National Committee on Uniform Traffic Control Devices (NCUTCD) support research and development necessary to develop and include in MUTCD guidance on audible and/or Braille systems and devices approved for accessible signage indicating temporary closure of public sidewalks.

-#### X03.4 Temporary Facilities.
+#### X03.4 Temporary Facilities

-**X03.4.1 General.**\
+##### X03.4.1 General

 Temporary facilities in the *public right-of-way* shall conform to the accessibility requirements of permanent facilities.
 Temporary facilities shall not decrease the accessibility of the *pedestrian access route* as required by Section X02.1.1.

 ***Advisory:****Temporary facilities in the public right-of-way include, but are not limited to, parade bleachers, review stands, and similar amenities, regardless of the length of time for which they are placed.*

-#### X03.4.2 Temporary and portable toilet facilities.
+##### X03.4.2 Temporary and portable toilet facilities

-**X03.4.2.1 Single-user temporary and portable toilet facilities.**\
+###### X03.4.2.1 Single-user temporary and portable toilet facilities

 Where only one single-user toilet facility is provided in a *public right-of-way*, it shall be accessible in accordance with proposed ADAAG Section 603 and shall provide a minimum of 48 inches clearance in front of the water closet.

 **Discussion:** People with disabilities and people who are among the aging population use electric scooters more often in the outdoor environment than they do in the indoor environment.
 The clearance of 48 inches in front of the toilet is needed to provide extra space required for people who use scooters and the larger wheelchairs in the outdoor environment and allows for an even longer clearance when the toilet is approached diagonally.
 This 48-inch clearance in front of the toilet is in addition to the clear floor or ground space required in front of the door to the toilet enclosure.
 This requirement is well established in current standards in the California Building Code.

-**X03.4.2.2 Multiple single-user portable toilet facilities.** Where multiple single-user temporary and portable toilet rooms are clustered at a single location in a public right-of-way, 25 percent per cluster, but not less than one toilet unit for each use at each cluster, shall comply with proposed ADAAG Section 603 and shall provide a minimum of 48 inches clearance in front of the water closet.
+###### X03.4.2.2 Multiple single-user portable toilet facilities

+Where multiple single-user temporary and portable toilet rooms are clustered at a single location in a public right-of-way, 25 percent per cluster, but not less than one toilet unit for each use at each cluster, shall comply with proposed ADAAG Section 603 and shall provide a minimum of 48 inches clearance in front of the water closet.

 **EXCEPTION:**\
 Where unisex toilet facilities are used, 25 percent but not less than one unit at each *cluster* shall comply with proposed ADAAG Section 603 and shall provide a minimum of 48 inches clearance in front of the water closet.

 **Discussion:** The requirement that 25 percent of temporary and portable toilet facilities be accessible recognizes that a minimum of one accessible toilet in a cluster is inadequate for the outdoor environment.
 In addition, in the outdoor environment maintenance is more difficult and breakdowns due to overuse and/or vandalism occur more frequently than in the indoor environment.
 The requirement for 25 percent accessible toilets will help to ensure that an accessible toilet is available.

-**X03.4.2.3 Multiple-user temporary and portable toilet facilities.** .
+###### X03.4.2.3 Multiple-user temporary and portable toilet facilities

 Where a single facility containing *fixtures* for simultaneous use by multiple users is provided in a public right-of-way, plumbing fixtures and accessories shall comply with Section X02.3.4.

-**X03.4.3 Non-fixed street furnishings.**\
+##### X03.4.3 Non-fixed street furnishings

 Non-fixed street furnishings such as depositories, vending machines, newspaper vending machines, change machines, mailboxes, temporary kiosks, stands and trash receptacles placed in the *public right-of-way* shall not be placed so as to reduce the pedestrian access route.
 Non-fixed street furnishings shall comply with Section X02.2.

 **EXCEPTION:** The clear floor space required to use depositories, vending machines, change machines, mailboxes, and similar pedestrian amenities shall be permitted to overlap the pedestrian access route a maximum of 24 inches (610mm).